|

 Harry T. Moore and Warren Roberts' D.H.
 Lawrence and His World

 would be much less impressive without those carefully chosen illustrations.
+Any member of our

 Society will want to visit the places that Lawrence stayed the